Globant Unveils Cutting-Edge AI Assistant to build digital products from written notes

 We are a digitally native company that helps organizations reinvent themselves and unleash their potential.
 We are the place where innovation, design and engineering meet at scale.

-- We have more than 26,500 employees and we are present in more than 20 countries working for companies like Google, Electronic Arts and Disney, among others.
+- We have more than 26,500 employees and we are present in more than 20 countries working for companies like Google, Electronic Arts and Santander, among others.

 - We were named a Worldwide Leader in CX Improvement Services by IDC MarketScape report.